salmanhiro/salmanhiro.github.io/content/authors/admin/_index.md

       - Developed and maintained key management system for enterprise
       - Researched and implemented post-quantum cryptography for certificate authority
       - Designed envelope encryption for public key infrastructure purpose
+      - Developed threat detection system using machine learning for IoT devices

 # Skills
 # Add your own SVG icons to `assets/media/icons/`